Boundary value problem: Boundary value conditions

+A type 0 boundary condition has no physical boundary.

 Differential operators

 Aside from the boundary condition, boundary value problems are also classified according to the type of differential operator involved.
 For an elliptic operator, one discusses elliptic boundary value problems.
 For a hyperbolic operator, one discusses hyperbolic boundary value problems.
 These categories are further subdivided into linear and various nonlinear types.

 Applications

 Electromagnetic potential

 In electrostatics, a common problem is to find a function which describes the electric potential of a given region.
 If the region does not contain charge, the potential must be a solution to Laplace's equation (a so-called harmonic function).
 The boundary conditions in this case are the Interface conditions for electromagnetic fields.
 If there is no current density in the region, it is also possible to define a magnetic scalar potential using a similar procedure.